Bath & Body

 Recommended replacement: Every 3-4 weeks

 Bath loofahs are exposed to warm, humid conditions that promote bacterial growth.
-Even with proper cleaning and care, the porous structure harbors bacteria over time.
+Even with proper care extends lifespan, but the porous structure eventually harbors bacteria over time.

 Recommended replacement: Every 2-4 weeks